 What is SNIPER?

-SNIPER (Spawn, Navigate, Implement, Parallelize, Evaluate, Release) is a framework for orchestrating Claude Code agent teams through structured project phases.
+SNIPER is an AI-powered framework for orchestrating Claude Code agent teams through structured project phases.
 It transforms how you build software with AI by replacing ad-hoc prompting with a governed, repeatable lifecycle.

 The Problem